phtrivier/phtrivier.github.io/_posts/2016-10-17-elm-tail-end-part-2.markdown

 ---
 layout: post
 title:  "Elm and the \"tail end\" - Part 2 - Displaying a 'tail end'"
-date:   2016-08-21 16:14:17 +0200
+date:   2016-10-17 11:35:00 +0200
 tags: elm waitbutwhy
 ---
 ## Elm application life cyle

 Let's do a first simpler version of our application, that simply displays a hardcoded failend image for a fixed setting.

-The life of a Elm application is described better than I will do by its [creator](https://guide.elm-lang.org/architecture/).
+The life of a Elm application is described better than I will do by its creator in [The Elm Architecture](https://guide.elm-lang.org/architecture/).

 The general idea is that, to make an application, you have to answer a few questions.